Azure-Samples/iot-edge-opc-plc/README.md

       --aa, --autoaccept     all certs are trusted when a connection is established.
                                Default: False
+      --rcc, --reverseconnectclients=VALUE
+                             enable reverse connect (ReverseHello) and dial out to the given client endpoint URLs, e.g. 'opc.tcp:
+                               //client:65300' (comma separated values; no
+                               spaces allowed).
+                               Default: reverse connect is disabled
+      --rci, --reverseconnectinterval=VALUE
+                             the interval in ms between reverse connect attempts.
+                               Default: 15000
+      --rctm, --reverseconnecttimeout=VALUE
+                             the timeout in ms to wait for a response to a reverse connect attempt.
+                               Default: 30000
+      --rcrt, --reverseconnectrejecttimeout=VALUE
+                             the timeout in ms before retrying a reverse connection that the client rejected.
+                               Default: 60000
+      --rcms, --reverseconnectmaxsessioncount=VALUE
+                             the maximum number of concurrent reverse connect sessions per client.
+0 means unlimited.
+                               Default: 0
       --rsha1, --rejectsha1  reject SHA1 signed certificates.
                                Default: False
       --mks, --mincertkeysize=VALUE